Have you been contemplating adding a new pet to your family?

 Within 24 hours she was hooked up to IV fluids and spent a weekend under veterinary care.

-I don’t remember the exact cost, but I know it was several hundred dollars we weren’t expecting.
+I don’t remember the exact cost, but I know it was several hundreds of dollars we weren’t expecting.

 There’s no getting around the expense of veterinary bills, but preparing for them in advance can make those situations a lot less stressful.